DexterPOSH/PSRemotely/docs/Example-Ipv6-Address.md

-# PSRemotely example using IPv4 address for targeting remote nodes.
+# PSRemotely example using IPv6 address for targeting remote nodes.

-PSRemotely allows usage of IPv4 addresses for targeting operations validation to them.
+PSRemotely allows usage of IPv6 addresses for targeting operations validation to them.
-The only gotcha is that, the machine where the PSRemotely will run should be configured to connect using IPv4 address to the remote node.
+The only gotcha is that, the machine where the PSRemotely will run should be configured to connect using IPv6 address to the remote node.
 This typically requires configuring the TrustedHosts for the local winrm client.

-Note that if you are using IPv4 address then you have to explicitly specify the credentials to be used to connect to the remote node.
+Note that if you are using IPv6 address then you have to explicitly specify the credentials to be used to connect to the remote node.
 PSRemotely allows two different approaches for specifying the credential.

 - [Using Credential hash](http://psremotely.readthedocs.io/en/latest/Example-CredentialHash/)
 - [Specifying Credential in the Configuration data](http://psremotely.readthedocs.io/en/latest/Example-ConfigurationData-Credential/)

-## Example - specifying credential in the configuration data along with IPv4 address as the node name
+## Example - specifying credential in the configuration data along with the IPv6 address used as the node name
 Below is an example showing how to specify the credential to be used to connect to the Remote node.
 Note - The credential to be used must be named 'Credential' only in the node configuration data.